Christopher Ford (screenwriter): Career

 In 2008, Ford had a starring role in the horror film I Can See You, alongside other employees of Waverly Films.
 In 2012, he began his writing career by drafting the screenplay for the science fiction film Robot & Frank.
-By August 2012, Ford was writing the screenplay for Thanksgiving with Jon Watts, Eli Roth, and Jeff Rendell.
+By August 2012, Ford was writing the screenplay for the slasher film Thanksgiving with Jon Watts, Eli Roth, and Jeff Rendell.
 In 2014, he wrote the script for the horror film Clown, directed by Watts.
 In 2015, he continued his collaboration with Watts with the action film Cop Car.
-In 2017, he gained notability from drafting the screenplay for the Marvel Cinematic Universe film Spider-Man: Homecoming.
+In 2017, he gained notability from drafting the screenplay for the Marvel Cinematic Universe film Spider-Man: Homecoming, his third collaboration with Watts.
 In 2018, he wrote the script for the horror film The Clovehitch Killer.
 In 2021, he rewrote the script for the fantasy film Chaos Walking.
-In May 2022, it was announced that Watts and Ford would be developing Star Wars: Skeleton Crew for Disney+, a coming of age tale set after the events of Return of the Jedi.
+In 2024, Watts and Ford created and executive produced the Disney+ series Star Wars: Skeleton Crew, a coming of age tale set after the events of Return of the Jedi.